gewarren/cleanrepo/README.md

 ## Usage

   -d, --directory            Required.
-Directory to start search for markdown files, or the media directory to search in for orphaned
-                             .png files, or the directory to search in for orphaned INCLUDE files.
+Directory to start search for markdown files, or the media directory to search the search for                                  orphaned .png files, or the directory to start the search for orphaned INCLUDE files.

   -o, --orphaned_topics      Use this option to find orphaned topics.